See the big buttons above for the user guides

 Upper Double-Eye: I am unsure how to refer to this component.
 Maybe this name will stick.
 Again, 5mm nylon plate and is a very snug fit at the 7m point.
 I was never totally comfortable with the “Heath Robinson” arrangement for 30m and the way that 40m was fixed up the tube.
 This component solves the problem.

-Miniature Carabiners: I am now shipping with 12 x mini black plastic carabiners.
+Miniature Carabiners: I am now shipping with a bag of mini black plastic carabiners.
 These are for making up the extensions for paracord (and shock-cord), connecting your elements to the upper spreaders.
 The holes on both upper spreaders are correctly sized to fir the carabiners.
-Use about 10cms (4 inches) of shock cord per element and make the rest of the extension to your element with paracord.
-Sometimes I supply a thinner cord for this purpose.
-Further, both spreaders may be used at guy points, however if you do this, the downwards force on the pole increases substantially.
-So loosely guyed may be in order.
-I have not tested this arrangement.
-Certainly fit a “stay-up” kit and test for “stick”.

 Finally, don’t over-tension everything.
 Your shock-cord should still have a little ”give” left else you may over-stress the fork connectors.